jpwallace22/old-portfolio/README.md

 ## TODO

 - Add clearfix to basic quarks
-- create datamap for socials
+- create data-map for socials
 - add shutter animation to TechStack